helloamj/Notefusion/README.md

 # Notefusion📝

-This is a notes app built using Flutter, Node.js, and MongoDB.
+This is a notes app built using Flutter, FirebaseAuth, Node.js, and MongoDB.
 It allows users to add, delete, update, and search notes.
 The app features a clean and modern user interface that makes it easy to manage your notes on the go.

 ## Features 🔍